yuukihirota216/WebsiteCraft/replit.md

 ## Overview

-This is a full-stack web application for a Japanese real estate company called "Style Real Estate" (スタイル不動産) that specializes in rental property services in Nagoya with a focus on zero commission fees.
+This is a full-stack web application for a Japanese real estate company called "Sakutto Chintai" (サクッと賃貸) that specializes in rental property services in Nagoya with a focus on zero commission fees.
 The application is built as a landing page to attract customers through LINE messaging integration for property consultations.

 ## User Preferences